Sentinal4D/cellshape-cluster/README.md

 ## Parameters

-- `num_features`: int.
-The size of the latent space of the autoencoder.
-If you have rectangular images, make sure your image size is the maximum of the width and height
+- `autoencoder`: CloudAutoEncoder or VoxelAutoEncoder.
+Instance of autoencoder class from cellshape-cloud or cellshape-voxel
-- `k`: int.
+- `num_clusters`: int.
-The number of neightbours to use in the k-nearest-neighbours graph construction.
+The number of clusters to use in deep embedded clustering algorithm.
-- `encoder_type`: int.
-The type of encoder: 'foldingnet' or 'dgcnn'
-- `decoder_type`: int.
+- `alpha`: float.
-The type of decoder: 'foldingnet' or 'dgcnn'
+Degrees of freedom for the Student's t-distribution.
+Xie et al. (ICML, 2016) let alpha=1 for all experiments.

 ## For developers
 * Fork the repository